 • Learn how to apply quantitative skills to important practical problems.

 • Gain an insight into what it would be like to do a PhD.

 • Develop skills to enable you to excel in your studies and beyond.

 You must be aiming to achieve a strong 2:1 or first degree in a subject with a high mathematical content, for example, mathematics, statistics or physics.

 Accommodation is not included with the internship, however, arrangements can be made for accommodation on the Lancaster University campus.
 If you are a current student at Lancaster University, you may already have accommodation booked over the summer months.
 If not, summer vacation residences may be available for LU and non-LU students.
 We will be able to assist with accommodation bookings however direct payments will need to be made by yourself.

-In 2021 we anticipate that this programme will be run virtually via Microsoft Teams but a final decision will be taken nearer the time.
-If the programme is run virtually then there will be no requirement for the interns to be based on the Lancaster University campus.
+In 2022, we are hoping that this programme will be run in person at Lancaster University but a final decision will be taken nearer the time.
+If the programme needs to be switched to a virtual internship, then there will be no requirement for the interns to be based on the Lancaster University campus.

 If you have any questions or queries about the internships check the internships page to see if your question has already been answered.
 If not, please email us with your query to STOR-Internships@lancaster.ac.uk.